Cosmetic Dentistry involves improving the aesthetics of your teeth, whether that's by means of teeth whitening, implants, crowns, or fillings.

 Each case is as unique as your smile.
 Our team will discuss all available options and provide personalised recommendations based on your needs and goals.

 An inlay is a filling made in a laboratory.
-Dr. Martina uses local Australian standards-approved technicians who are highly skilled at crafting these restorations.
 An inlay repairs a tooth between the cusps.
 Inlays still serve the purpose of a filling, but usually provide a superior result.

 An onlay is an inlay with an extension ‘wing’ that covers one or more of the cusps of your teeth on the premolar and molar teeth.
 The extension stops the cusp from splitting apart from the main body of the tooth and filling.

-Please contact our Winston Hills dental clinic to arrange a booking.
-Please note - we also service Northmead, Baulkham Hills, and Bella Vista areas.
+Please contact our Baulkham Hills dental clinic to arrange a booking.
+Please note - we also service Northmead, Winston Hills, and Bella Vista areas.